-Therefore the pricing aspect is the main one in agricultural accounting calculations based on expected expenditure and income (Agyemang et.al, 2018; Anwar & Firmansyah, 2020; Gardher, 2021).
-The situation is further focused on according to Badu et.al (2021) as the price of receiving farmers' harvest.
-This price is basis for correlation between the farmer and the receiving buyer.
-Pricing makes the calculation of the price of a product as production costs plus profit or risk costs.
-Production costs include all costs incurred from the time of land clearing to transportation, some even add to the planning costs, meaning that the determination of costs is based on the initial activities when the process starts the planting season.
-Conditions like this are the result of farming which is called production (Al-Sharafat, 2016; Ndemewah et.al, 2019; Badu et.al, 2021).
+Therefore, the pricing aspect is the main one in agricultural accounting calculations based on expected expenditure and income (Agyemang et al., 2018; Anwar & Firmansyah, 2020; Gardher, 2021).
+The situation is further focused on, according to Badu et al. (2021), Mulyani et al. (2020), and Mihalciuc (2017), as a variable factor influencing the determination of paddy selling price.
+This price is the basis for the correlation between the farmer and the receiving buyer.
+Pricing also calculates the price of a product as production costs plus profit or risk costs.
+Production costs include all costs incurred from the time of land clearing to transportation; some even add to the planning costs, meaning that the determination of costs is based on the initial activities when the process starts the planting season.
+Such conditions resulting from farming are called production (Al-Sharafat, 2016; Ndemewah et al., 2019; Badu et al., 2021).
 Agricultural production technically uses input (cost) and output (income).

-Input and output are related to costs (cost) and revenue (revenue).
-Agricultural activities and the main cost subsystem are activities (hard work and skills) of farmers and their families, then the main income is results value used for farmer's life own family.
-This formulation takes into account cost considerations and environmental conditions during the planting season.
+Input and output are related to costs and revenue.
+Agricultural activities and the main cost subsystem are activities (hard work and skills) of farmers and their families, and then the main income is the value of the results used for the farmer's life and own family.
+This formulation considers cost and environmental conditions during the planting season.
 Why is that?
-Considerations regarding the costs that must be incurred are influenced by the environment of rice plant to reduce the harvest failure factor.
-According to Fidiyani & Kamal (2012) and Gustaman (2020), the rice planting season is heavily influenced by the farmer's pranatamangsa calendar in determining the expected start of planting.
-The belief that gives togetherness in the planting season with the risk of harvest prices becomes uncertain, but what is prioritized is to avoid harvest failure.
+Considerations regarding the costs that must be incurred are influenced by the environment of rice plants to reduce the harvest failure factor.
+According to Fidiyani and Kamal (2012) and Gustaman (2020), the rice planting season is heavily influenced by the farmer's pranatamangsa calendar in determining the expected start of planting.
+The belief is that together in the planting season comes the risk of crop prices becoming erratic, but what is prioritized is avoiding harvest failure.

-Gustaman (2020) further explained that the pranatamangsa planting calendar refers to collective agreement activities in determining the planting season based on determining the month count.
+Gustaman (2020) further explained that the pranatamangsa planting calendar refers to collective agreement activities in determining the planting season based on the month count.
 The calculations are sometimes based on determining the universe's signal as the embodiment of the symbol's interpretation.
-Symbol interpretation as stated by Pamungkas et.al (2018) as a rituals.
-Furthermore, the ritual is an aggregation of symbols, meaning that ritual symbols will help correctly explain the values that exist in society and will eliminate doubts about the truth of an explanation based on signal and environmental beliefs.
+Pamungkas et al. (2018) stated symbol interpretation is a ritual.
+Furthermore, the ritual is an aggregation of symbols, meaning that ritual symbols will help correctly explain the values in society and eliminate doubts about the truth of an explanation based on signal and environmental beliefs.

 The pranatamangsa ritual symbol is based on the long shadows of objects illuminated by the sun and the appearance of stars in the night sky.
-Therefore according to Sindhunata (2011) as a symbol based on astronomical and meteorological aspects which underlies that one pranatamangsa period consists of 365 days or 366 days which are divided into 12 seasons (mangsa).
-The names of each season are in order, namely kasa for season I and kasapuluh for season X. Seasons XI and XII are named dhesta and sadha which are the names of the last two months in the ancient Indian calendar.
-The number of days for seasons I to VI in order are 41, 23, 24, 25, 27, and 43 days.
-In the following six seasons, the order was reversed.
-Exceptions apply to season VIII which is 27 days or 26 days old.

-So, the number of days from season VII to XII is 43, 26 or 27, 25, 24, 23, and 41 days.
-Calculations based on the length of the shadow of objects illuminated by the sun and the appearance of stars in the night sky.
+Therefore, according to Sindhunata (2011), a symbol based on astronomical and meteorological aspects underlies that one pranatamangsa period consists of 365 days or 366 days, divided into 12 seasons.
+The names of each season are in order, namely first for season I and tenth for season X. Seasons XI and XII are named eleventh and twelfth, which are the names of the last two months in the ancient Indian calendar.
+The number of days for seasons I to VI in order are 41, 23, 24, 25, 27, and 43.
+In the following six seasons, the order is reversed.
+Exceptions apply to season VIII, which is 27 or 26 days.
+Thus, the number of days from seasons VII to XII is 43, 26 or 27, 25, 24, 23, and 41.
+Calculations are based on the length of the shadow of objects illuminated by the sun and the appearance of stars in the night sky.